 KeyShot is 100% CPU-Powered.
 You won’t need any special hardware or graphics card.
 KeyShot takes full advantage of all cores and threads inside a computer.
 As your computer gets more powerful, KeyShot becomes faster.
 The performance scales linearly with the number of cores and threads in your system.

 Bump maps are images used to create fine details in materials that would be unrealistic to build into the model.
 Brushed metals and textured plastics are easily created using bump maps.
 Any common format color or grayscale image can be used as a bump map.
 With these images the bright and dark areas are interpreted as high and low spots on the surface.

 The network rendering system allows you to take advantage of multiple systems for rendering images and animations.
 After the simple installation process, any user with KeyShot can send a “job” to be rendered on the network.
 The jobs are organized into a queue that all users can view.
 Jobs can also be sent from the internal KeyShot queue to network rendering.

 With over 20 supported 3D file formats, KeyShot imports the largest number of file types of any 3D rendering software.
 Along with being able to handle large data sets and different file types, KeyShot provides options to make sure your data is imported accurately and ready to apply materials.
-With plugins for 3ds Max, Creo, Pro/ENGINEER, Rhinoceros, SolidWorks and SketchUp, import capabilities are extended even further.
+With plugins for 3ds Max, PTC Creo, Pro/ENGINEER, Rhinoceros, SolidWorks and SketchUp, import capabilities are extended even further.